Peg solitaire: Play

 A valid move is to jump a peg orthogonally over an adjacent peg into a hole two positions away and then to remove the jumped peg.

-In the diagrams which follow, · indicates a peg in a hole, * emboldened indicates the peg to be moved, and o indicates an empty hole.
-A blue is the hole the current peg moved from; a red is the final position of that peg, a red is the hole of the peg that was jumped and removed.
+In the diagrams which follow, ⚪ indicates an empty hole, and ⚫ indicates a peg in a hole, which is circled in black when it is about to be moved, and in red when it was just moved.
+The hole it was just moved from is in light blue, and a red hole with a red X indicates the hole of the peg that was jumped and removed.

 Thus valid moves in each of the four orthogonal directions are: